sadaqathsafi-source/Pratice-Demo1/README.md

 # Pratice-Demo1
-This is done by mee
+This is done by mee.
 Author -sadaqath safi